8 Truths About Infertility

 Truth #6: Modesty Goes Out the Window

 I remember the first time I went to the gynecologist.
 I was so embarrassed and uncomfortable.
 I insisted that my mom find me a female gynecologist because the idea of a male looking “there” was mortifying.
 Fast forward to fertility treatments.
 Maybe the first five to ten times I got an internal ultrasound were uncomfortable.
 But, seriously, after over a cumulative year of treatments and two pregnancies, my modesty has completely evaporated.
-I can’t even count of the number of people that have seen my downstairs.
+I can’t even count the number of people that have seen my downstairs.

 I’m a pretty conservative person with my body.
 I’ve never been one for revealing clothes and rarely wear something more risqué than a tank top.
 Even when I loved my body, my favorite outfit was corduroys and a t-shirt.
-If you would have asked pre-infertile me if I would be comfortable stripping from the waist down, covering myself with a sheet, and getting an internal ultrasound, I would have turned bright red and laughed at the ridiculousness of your claim.
+If you had asked pre-infertile me if I would be comfortable stripping from the waist down, covering myself with a sheet, and getting an internal ultrasound, I would have turned bright red and laughed at the ridiculousness of your claim.
 Now?
 I’m a pro and can walk into any stirrup situation without embarrassment.

 Truth #7: Infertility Simile — My Arm is Like a Pincushion

-I’m sure you’ve seen those beautiful pictures of the newborn babies or pregnancy announcements surrounded by hundreds of needles used to conceive.
+I’m sure you’ve seen those beautiful pictures of newborn babies or pregnancy announcements surrounded by hundreds of needles used to conceive.
 I stop and smile every time one pops up on my newsfeed.
 What the lucky, fertile people don’t know is that those needles are only a piece of the puzzle.
 Seriously.
 The number of blood tests I’ve had is mindblowing.
 The best part?
 Only one of my arms has a “good” vein.
 My poor right arm moonlights as a pincushion.
 Whenever a nurse tried the other arm, failure was usually in the cards.
-There was one nurse who succeeded a couple times, but even the nurses running the IV for my surgeries inevitably ended up sticking my right arm.
+There was one nurse who succeeded a couple of times, but even the nurses running the IV for my surgeries inevitably ended up sticking my right arm.
 If you add up the needles stuck in your butt (not awesome), the ones in your stomach (ouch), the ones in your arm (so many), we should definitely be thankful that our bodies are so amazing at healing those little pokes.

 Truth #8: And the Ultimate Truth is…

 The ultimate truth about infertility is really that the pieces of the puzzle needed to make a baby are so numerous that it’s almost impossible to understand the scope.
 Some parts are awkward, some are hilarious, some sad and frustrating, but all of them are crucial parts of the journey you take to conceive.
-Embrace each truth no matter how uncomfortable it makes you, because with some luck, one day you’ll look back and each one will make you smile as you watch your little one play.
+Embrace each truth no matter how uncomfortable it makes you because, with some luck, one day, you’ll look back, and each one will make you smile as you watch your little one play.